-Middlesex Rep. Kate Hogan submitted a new sexual assault by fraud bill to the MA House of Representative in January.
-The House floor debate takes place this Fall.
+Middlesex Rep. Kate Hogan submitted a new sexual assault by fraud bill to the MA House of Representatives in January.
+The House floor debate could take place as early as this Fall.

-Hogan sponsored the bill, #H2289, at the urging of District Attorney Marian Ryan who’d passed up the opportunity to prosecute Dr. Roger Hardy a few months back, claiming that MA law didn’t give her the ability to do so.
+Hogan sponsored the bill, #H2289, at the urging of District Attorney Marian Ryan who’d passed up an opportunity to prosecute Dr. Roger Hardy a few months back on the basis that MA law didn’t give her the ability to do so.
 Hardy had been accused of multiple acts of unlawful sexual behavior.
 Ryan said that the MA law gave doctors a loophole.
 She intends to close the gap.
-But she’s overlooking the most powerful concepts she’ll need in order to do so…..
+In the process, she could help society understand a powerful concept……

 Both Hogan and Ryan are to be commended for their efforts to bring sex scammers to justice.
-But they need to stop incorrectly using the term “consent.”
-It’s their claim that the patients are giving “consent” when they are agreeing to the contact that is induced by fraud.
-Indeed THEY ARE NOT…. they are simply giving their agreement.
+But I’d like to see them make one small but meaningful adjustment to the text….
+It presently indicates that patients are giving “consent” when they are agreeing to the contact that is induced by fraud, but, indeed, they are not.
+They are simply giving assent.
+Assent is agreement on the face of it, while consent is “freely given, knowledgeable and informed agreement.
 Calling defrauded agreement “consent” is an oxymoron.

-21 (a) A person who is, or holds themselves out to be, a medical or health care 22 professional, and who knowingly induces a patient or client to engage in natural or unnatural 23 sexual intercourse during the course of diagnosis, counseling, or treatment, where — consent to the 24 intercourse was procured by a false representation that the act was for a bona fide medical 25 purpose, shall be punished by imprisonment in the state prison for not more than 20 years
+21 (a) A person who is, or holds themselves out to be, a medical or health care professional, and who knowingly induces a patient or client to engage in natural or unnatural sexual intercourse during the course of diagnosis, counseling, or treatment, where — consent– to the intercourse was procured by a false representation that the act was for a bona fide medical purpose, shall be punished by imprisonment in the state prison for not more than 20 years

 In the above passage, the word “consent” should be substituted with the word, “agreement,” or the word “assent.”
 “Consent” should never be used for defrauded agreement in this or any other law.

-Medical professionals are not the only ones who establish and misuse trust to undermine a victim’s right to self determination over their reproductive organs.
-By directing the law to lock up doctors who abuse trust, they’re ignoring the lawyers, plumbers, hockey players, financial analysts, sales reps, programmers, pianists, dog groomers, real estate agents- have I made my point yet? – who do exactly the same thing to a great many people.
-Sexual predators come in all shapes, sizes and professions!
+Medical professionals are not the only people who establish and misuse trust to undermine a victim’s right to self determination over their reproductive organs.
+In order to get the bill passed; however, it overlooks the defilement that happens when trust is abused by lawyers, plumbers, hockey players, financial analysts, sales reps, programmers, pianists, dog groomers, real estate agents- etc. – Sexual predators come in all shapes, sizes and professions!